aravinda-1402/Covid-Detection-model-using-Chest-X-ray/README.md

 ![covid](https://user-images.githubusercontent.com/71303848/131960499-9a9341d1-64c9-4cb6-9b5c-773dd144dedc.jpeg)

 ## Problem Statement
-Corona - COVID19 virus affects healthy people's respiratory systems, and chest X-Ray is one of the most significant imaging modalities for detecting the virus.
+Corona - COVID-19 virus affects healthy people's respiratory systems, and chest X-ray is one of the most significant imaging modalities for detecting the virus.

-The objective of this project is to develop a Deep Learning Model to identify the X-Rays of healthy vs. Pneumonia (Corona) afflicted patients using the Chest X-Ray dataset which can be used to power AI applications to test the Corona Virus at a faster phase.
+This project aims to develop a Deep Learning Model to identify the X-rays of healthy vs. COVID-19-afflicted patients using the Chest X-ray dataset, which can be used to power AI applications to test the coronavirus at a faster phase.

 ## Dataset Used
-The dataset is a collection of Chest X-Ray images of people.
-It contains images of people who are healthy, those who are tested positive for COVID-19 or other viral and bacterial pneumonias such as SARS (Severe Acute Respiratory Syndrome), Streptococcus, and ARDS (Acute Respiratory Distress Syndrome).
+The dataset is a collection of Chest X-ray images of people.
+It contains images of healthy people who tested positive for COVID-19 or other viral and bacterial pneumonia such as SARS (Severe Acute Respiratory Syndrome), Streptococcus, and ARDS (Acute Respiratory Distress Syndrome).

 **Dataset Link:** [Kaggle - Coronahack Chest X-ray Dataset](https://www.kaggle.com/praveengovi/coronahack-chest-xraydataset)